ppetrid/yawd-elfinder/docs/ref/settings.rst

 performed.
 Especially when it comes to remote volumes a higher value might be better. ``0`` seconds means that internal caching is disabled.

-..note:: Although not recommended, there might be some cases where you should lower the cache.
+.. note:: There might be some cases where  you should lower the cache (although not recommended).
 If disk contents change constantly (i.e. from batch processes or 3rd party applications) you might find yawd-elfinder displaying the wrong data.For example if you manually delete a file from disk, it could theoretically take up to 10 minutes